diabhey/diabhey.github.io/content/post/2021-04-12-remote-server-monitoring.md

     - monitoring
     - observability
 ---

-The stations will be deployed across the globe and we need a way to effectively monitor and alert us in real-time.
+Here is a bit of a back story for the readers to understand the context better.
+We have our software(microservices) running on linux servers that will deployed across the globe.
+We also have our cloud platform through which we gain insights on our software[ more on that in a later blog] but that lacks the node and container metrics we need to monitor our servers.
+Due to the nature of the business, we have limted/restricted access to the client's network.
+Based on the requirements and other factors we decided to side with open source tools and frameworks that will better integrate into our system.

 Thanks to [Prometheus](https://prometheus.io/), all the heavy-lifting is done for us.
 In this post, I will run through a series of steps that is required to  setup Prometheus on a Linux server and then go ahead and setup [Grafana Cloud](https://grafana.com/products/cloud/) as our observability platform through which can intuitively gain insights from our data sources across the globe.

 ### Requirements